Proxx/Proxx.SQLite/README.md

  - added support for parameter to Get-SQLite
  - add support for sqlite paramters to Write-SQLite
  - updated aliasses
+ - change ReturnObject to ReturnDataTable
+ - added comments to Get-SQLite

 ### todo:
  - see if Write-SQLite could support SQLiteDataAdapter INSERTS,UPDATES,DELETES
  - more useage of verbose messages.

+ - add function Update-SQLiteTable.ps1
+    - use SQLiteDataAdapter to upload datatable to sqlite